-In this section we compare the seismicity for July 2016 to June 2017 with the activity in Taranaki since 1994.
-We include a discussion of any long-term similarities, differences and trends that may be apparent.
-We assess the volcanic significance of the recent data and comment on the network effectiveness.
+In this section we compare the seismicity for 1 July 2017 to 30 June 2018 with the total of recorded and located seismic activity in Taranaki since 1994.
+We include a discussion of long-term similarities, differences and trends.
+We assess the volcanic significance of the recent data and comment on the network's effectiveness.

-6.1 LONG-TERM DATA
+6.1 Long-term Data

-6.1.1 Larger earthquakes
+6.1.1 Larger Earthquakes

-In previous reports we have summarised the occurrence of all earthquakes located in Taranaki since January 1994.
-However, a seismic network can only locate all earthquakes above a certain magnitude and records only some of the earthquakes of lower magnitudes6.
-Summarising all earthquakes is a little ambiguous because apparent differences in the distribution may reflect differences in location threshold, rather than what earthquakes actually occurred.
-For an area similar to that shown in Figure 2.1, but excluding earthquakes more than 20 km offshore, Sherburn and White (2005) showed that for the period 1994-2001 the GNS Science catalogue was complete down to magnitude 2.77.
-In summarising data since 1994 we therefore also show all earthquakes (Figure 6.1) and those above the M2.7 threshold (Figure 6.2).
+In previous reports we summarised the occurrence of all earthquakes located in the Taranaki region since January 1994.
+However, a seismic network can only permit location of all earthquakes above a certain magnitude and can locate only some of the earthquakes of lower magnitudes4.
+Summarising all earthquakes is a little ambiguous because apparent differences in the distribution might partly reflect differences in location threshold, rather than the actual number of earthquakes that occurred.
+For an area similar to that shown in Figure 2.1, but excluding earthquakes more than 20 km offshore, Sherburn and White (2005) showed that for the period 1994-2001 the GNS Science catalogue was complete down to magnitude 2.75.
+In summarising earthquakes located since 1994 we therefore acknowledge network limitations and separately show all earthquakes (Figure 6.1) and those above the magnitude 2.7 threshold (Figure 6.2).

-Earthquakes immediately west of Mt Taranaki appear to dominate the catalogue, but this is probably partly an artificial effect of the location threshold onshore being substantially lower than that offshore.
-Considering only earthquakes of M2.7 and larger (Figure 6.2), there is not as strong a distinction between the level of activity onshore west of Mt Taranaki and that offshore of the Taranaki Peninsula.
+Earthquakes located immediately west of Mt Taranaki appear to dominate the catalogue, but this is partly an artificial effect of the location threshold onshore being substantially lower than that offshore.
+Considering only earthquakes of magnitude 2.7 and larger (Figure 6.2), there is not as much difference between the apparent level of activity onshore west of Mt Taranaki and that offshore of the Taranaki Peninsula.

-6.1.2 Long-term distribution
+6.1.2 Long-term Distribution

-In terms of the distribution of earthquakes, the data for July 2016 to June 2017 (Figure 5.1) are similar to those since 1994 (Figure 6.1 and Figure 6.2).
-The earthquakes west of Mt Taranaki represents part of the Cape Egmont Fault Zone, a region of seismically active faulting.
+In terms of the distribution of earthquakes, the events from 1 July 2017 to 30 June 2018 (Figure 5.1) are similar in geographic spread to all events located since 1994 (Figures 6.1 and 6.2).
+The earthquakes west of Mt Taranaki represent energy release in part of the Cape Egmont Fault Zone, a region of seismically active faulting.
 The deep earthquakes in the Hawera region represent the top of the Pacific plate subducting beneath the North Island.
 The cluster of earthquakes north-east of Stratford is the western part of a band of activity that continues almost to Mt Ruapehu.
-All of these are long-term features of the Taranaki seismicity.
-The persistence of these features implies that the causes of this seismicity have remained unchanged since detailed monitoring began in Taranaki.
+All of these are documented features of Taranaki seismicity.
+Their persistence implies that the underlying causes have remained nearly unchanged since detailed monitoring in Taranaki began in 1994.

-In Figure 6.1 there are more than 100 earthquakes shown beneath Mt Taranaki, which gives the impression that there is a low, but notable, level of seismicity beneath the volcano, and raises questions about the possible volcanic origin of these events.
-However, the majority occurred in the 1990s, when locations were less reliable, and may have been mis-located from the more active area immediately west of Mt Taranaki.
+As illustrated in Figure 6.1 there are more than 100 earthquakes located beneath Mt Taranaki, which gives the impression that there is a low, but notable, level of seismicity beneath the volcano, and raises questions about the possible volcanic origin of these events.
+However, the majority of these earthquakes occurred in the 1990s, when locations were less reliable than now, and we hypothesise that many may have been mis-located and in fact, occurred in the area immediately west of Mt Taranaki (highlighted in Figure 5.1).